 - Join a tour leaving from Campeche

 I tried to do the second option, but it didn’t work out, so I ended up visiting Calakmul by joining a tour through Kankabi’Ok in Campeche, right across the street from Parque Principal.
 I highly recommend them!
-The staff speak English and they are very professional.
+The staff speaks English and they are very professional.

 They picked me up at my hotel at 4:30 AM and we returned to Campeche at 8:51 PM.
 My only complaint is that we did not get to see all of the ruins because time was limited.
 I suppose if you’re coming from Xpujil, then you’ll get more time to spend at the ruins.